Ross Docherty: Partick Thistle

 In December 2019 it was announced in the press that Docherty had signed a pre-contract agreement to join former Ayr United manager Ian McCall at Partick Thistle for the start of the 2020/21 season, signing a two-year deal.
 In June 2020, following Thistle's relegation to Scottish League One, after the season was called early due to the Coronavirus pandemic, Docherty was officially announced as a Partick Thistle player.

 Docherty scored his first goal for Thistle scoring the second in a 2–0 away win in League One over Forfar Athletic.
 After winning League One with Thistle, Docherty signed a new contract adding an extra year to his deal, extending it until 2023.

 Docherty scored his first goal of the 2021–22 season for Thistle, scoring a header from a corner in a 3–0 away win against Dunfermline.

+During his third season with Thistle, Docherty was part of the squad that made it to the Scottish Premiership promotion play off final, which Thistle eventually lost on penalties to Ross County, meaning the club remained in the Scottish Championship.
+Following this Docherty left the club.

+Dundee United

+On 19 June 2023, Ross Docherty signed for Dundee United on a two-year deal.

+Ross County

+Following two years with Dundee United, Docherty joined Scottish Championship club Ross County in June 2025, on a two year deal.